tkz789/tkz789/README.md

-My general interest are machine learning techniques and its applications to Physics.
+I'm interested in machine learning techniques and their applications to physics.

 <!--
 **tkz789/tkz789** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.